Song-Juntae/Song-Juntae/README.md

 ### Hi there 👋

+## 계획

+    One Day or Day One Challenge
 <!--
 **Song-Juntae/Song-Juntae** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.